DevExpress-Examples/blazor-DxGrid-Bind-To-Web-Api-Service/Readme.md

 # DataGrid for Blazor - How to bind the Web API Service

+The Data Grid was moved to maintenance support mode.
+No new features/capabilities will be added to this component.
+We recommend that you [migrate](https://docs.devexpress.com/Blazor/403162/grid/migrate-from-data-grid-to-grid) to the [Grid](https://docs.devexpress.com/Blazor/403143/grid) component.

 You can use the HttpClient to obtain data from the remote service.
 Save data to a collection and bind the Data Grid to it.

 ![Data Grid with Data from External Service](images/application-page.png)